slimnate/blog/_posts/2026-02-02-skill-progress.md

 ## Custom icons

 One big benefit of this library over using the original skill-icons library is that I have full control over what custom icons are included in the project.
-Since the maintainers of skill-icons have stopped accepting PRs (or perhaps never did) for new icons - and have not updated the repo in years - this project allows me to have even better functionality, while also giving me the ability to create and accept submissions of new icons myself.
+Since the maintainers of skill-icons have stopped accepting PRs (or perhaps never accepted any) for new icons - and have not updated the repo in years - this project allows me to have even better functionality, while also giving me the ability to create and accept submissions of new icons myself.

 So far I have added the convex logo to this project, since it was one of the main skills I wanted to showcase.
 I may at some point go through the [PRs on skill-icons](https://github.com/tandpfun/skill-icons/pulls) and add the icons users have submitted there.
 (Maybe write a script to scrape them automatically)

 ## Caching and performance

 I implemented super basic in-memory caching of remote URLs by simply saving the data returned to a HashMap.
 Each time a request comes in, the application first checks the cache for the image URL, and then validates that the cached results are not stale.
-If the cache entry's age is less than the TTL (24 hours currently) then the cached result is returned, otherwise the cache entry is removed, and a new one is created after fetching new data from the remote URL
+If the cache entry's age is less than the TTL (24 hours currently) then the cached result is returned, otherwise the cache entry is removed, and a new one is created after fetching new data from the remote URL.

 ```ts
 class CacheEntry {